For starters a sampler: Two minutes in Wilsons Prom.

 Again, due to luck rather than planning, the tide was perfect.
 We were greeted by a shimmering watery sheen atop golden sands.
 This mirrored surfaced reflected magnificent, burned-orange boulders at both ends of a gently curving bay.

-I wondered if I had somehow died and gone to heaven, an odd thought for an agnostic come atheist!
+I wondered if I had somehow died and gone to heaven, an odd thought for an agnostic!
 I just could not comprehend being part of such beauty mere hours after battling fumes, congestion and impatience on a packed Melbourne freeway.

 Click an image to enlarge.